pwwang/datar/docs/piping_vs_regular.md

-A verb can be called in a piping form:
+A verb can be called using a piping syntax:
 ```python
 df >> verb(...)
 ```